Carpathian lynx

-The Carpathian lynx (Lynx lynx carpathicus) is a subspecies of the Eurasian lynx found in the Carpathian Basin of Romania, Slovakia, Hungary, Ukraine and Bulgaria.
+The Carpathian lynx (Lynx lynx carpathicus) is a subspecies of the Eurasian lynx found in the Carpathian Basin of Romania, Northern Italy, Slovakia, Hungary, Ukraine and Bulgaria.

 Description

 The Carpathian lynx is quite large compared to other cat species.
 They have lengthy legs, large paws, bob tails, cheek hair forming a facial ruff, and tall ears with noticeable black tufts.
 Like other lynx subspecies, Carpathian lynxes have big, furry paws which hit the ground with a spreading toe movement, allowing them to walk above the snow.
 Their thick fur protects them from cold during winters.
 They have soft fur, which has denser amounts of spots than other lynx subspecies.
 Individual Carpathian lynxes have different patterns of spots, which allows researchers to identify them more easily on camera.

 Distribution and habitat

-Carpathian lynxes can be found in the Carpathian mountain ranges of Europe.
-They hunt in the northern forests of Europe and Asia.
+Carpathian lynxes can be found in Northern Italy and the Balkans, particularly in the Carpathian mountain ranges.

 Ecology and behavior

 Carpathian lynxes are not fast runners compared to other cat species, and instead rely on ambush attacks to kill their prey.
 They are solitary creatures, avoiding humans and only coming together to breed.